-- Emergencies causing immediate danger such as fire, call 911 - Emergencies involving gas call the gas company and if necessary, 911 - Emergencies involving IMMEDIATE electrical danger, call the utility service or 911, - After contacting one of the above sources, then call the PMI office and report the problem. - Emergencies that are during normal business hours such as backed up plumbing, flooding, call the PMI office at (303) 558-5188, or for afterhours call 303-750-7070, and listen for emergency instructions and if necessary, call 911. - An emergency is NOT heat, but PMI Mile High recognizes this is important and will make it a priority with vendors to have the heat working as soon as is possible.
-An emergency is not air-conditioning, non-working dishwasher, sprinklers, etc.
+- Emergencies causing immediate danger such as fire, call 911 - Emergencies involving gas call the gas company and if necessary, 911 - Emergencies involving IMMEDIATE electrical danger, call the utility service or 911, - After contacting one of the above sources, call the PMI office and report the problem. - Emergencies that are during normal business hours such as backed up plumbing, flooding, call your Property manager or our general office number at (303) 750-7070, or for afterhours call 303-750-7070, and listen for emergency instructions and if necessary, call 911. - An emergency is NOT heat, but PMI Mile High recognizes this is important and will make it a priority with vendors to have the heat working as soon as possible.
+An emergency is not airconditioning, non-working dishwasher, sprinklers, etc.